All Episodes

 That's what I'm saying.

-John John Kerry's men like your husband were storming into the homes of Iraqis under cover of darkness and terrorizing the women and children in there and violating the religious customs and all that.
+John Kerry's men, like your husband, were storming into the homes of Iraqis under cover of darkness and terrorizing the women and children in there and violating their religious customs and all that.

-And I just I want to know if you could admit to Nini now if your husband was one of those soldiers.
+And I just, I want to know if you can admit to Nini now if your husband was one of those soldiers.

-Well, you know, uh like I said, it do that I I know that he didn't terrorize women and children.
+Well, you know, like I said, I know that he didn't terrorize women and children.

-You know, every time I hear him speak, I know he's behind our troops and what they're doing and not um, you know, trying to undermine them.
+That's really why I respect George W. Bush the way I do, because he, you know, every time I hear him speak, I know he's behind our troops on what they're doing and not, you know, trying to undermine them.

-Exactly well, not uh the exact opposite of his is he's that's the that's the guy if you want to know, who uh really is doing everything possible for the American uh military force around the world, George W. Bush.
+Well, the exact opposite of that's the guy, if you want to know, who really is doing everything possible for the American military force around the world, George W. Bush.

 I'm glad you called, Amy.